 The Aboriginal Heritage Act 1975

-(the Act) is administered by the Department of Primary Industries, Parks, Water and Environment.
+(the Act) is administered by the Department of Premier and Cabinet.
 It is the primary legislation for the protection of Aboriginal cultural heritage in Tasmania.

-The guidelines also adopt any standards, rules, codes, guidelines or other documents.
+The guidelines may also adopt any existing standards, rules, codes, guidelines or other documents.
 Anyone who acts in accordance with these adopted documents is taken to be acting in accordance with the Guidelines.

 The following documents have been adopted in the Guidelines:

-Changes to the legislation were made in 2017.
+Significant changes to the legislation in 2017 included:

-- Establishment of a statutory Aboriginal Heritage Council of Aboriginal people to advise the Minister; and
+- A statutory Aboriginal Heritage Council was established to advise the Minister

-- Setting a statutory timeline for further review of the Act.
+- A statutory timeline was set for a full review of the Act

 Other relevant legislation